At LMS children explore their own identities as they interact empathetically with people from diverse backgrounds.

 |CH Visual Art|

-Children's House students explore a range of materials and techniques in the art room.
+Children's House students explore a range of materials and techniques.
 They experiment with paint and color mixing, clay, printmaking, and building.

 Our Children's House students become engrossed in their work as they explore with their friends the connections between objects and ideas.